crownstone/website/02-works-with.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-In your **Homey flows** you can have not only Crownstones reacting to your **presence**, but also other devices coupled to your Homey.
-For example, Philips Hue lights, Tado thermostat, etc.
+In your **Homey flows**, you can have not only Crownstones reacting to your **presence** but also other devices coupled to your Homey.
+For example, Philips Hue lights, Tado thermostats, etc.

 {% include snippets/two-cols-centered-text-img-end img='/images/homey-talks-with.png' img-alt='talks-with-homey' %}